Hauling out: Harbour seal

 Harbour seals are the most abundant pinniped in the eastern North Pacific Ocean.
 Much like other pinnipeds, harbour seals haul-out for reasons such as thermoregulation, breeding, mating, moulting, resting, and foraging.
 They commonly haul-out onto intertidal ledges, mudflats, beaches, and ice floes year round.
-Haul-out sites are often revisited on a regular basis by the same herd and are heavily affected by tide height.
+Haulout sites are often revisited on a regular basis by the same herd and are heavily affected by tide height.
 Harbour seals are likely to move haul-out sites in response to inclement weather conditions (i.e. wind chill and wave size) to more favourable sites in rocky reefs, mudflats, and beaches that are exposed during lower tides.

 Frequency and duration of the behaviour is at a maxima during early afternoon when lower tides and higher air temperatures are prevalent.
 During parturition and weaning, females spend more time hauled-out ashore until their pups begin to swim, meanwhile males spend less time hauled-out and maintain aquatic territories instead.
 Moulting and predation risk also increase the time spent hauled-out.
 Despite the increased time ashore for females and decreased time ashore or males during birthing and weaning, biological constraints such as age and sex have not been shown to effect harbour seal haul-outs.
 Both male and female harbour seals of all ages are consistent with time spent hauled-out.

 Harbour seals commonly inhabit regions susceptible to human disturbances (i.e. industries such as the fishery), a factor that has been studied and shown to alter haul-out patterns.
 Human disturbances negatively influence the duration and frequency of harbour seal haul-outs, decreasing the occurrence of this behaviour as human interference increases.